Spotlight: Zakroczym (Mlawa Research Area) updated 9/11/2025

 • Post-1914: Records in Polish

 JRI-Poland has fully extracted the surviving records for 1826–1932.
 We are now just shy of the funding goal needed to upload these extractions to the JRI-Poland NextGen database.
-An additional $516 is required to complete this project.
+As of September 2025, this project has been fully funded.
+Thank you to all researchers who have contributed to this interesting town.

-To contribute to the Zakroczym Project Town Fund, please visit the Zakroczym Town Explorer project and click on “Make a Donation” on the Zakroczym Vital Records project page.
+To contribute to possible future Zakroczym projects, please visit the Zakroczym Town Card and click on “Make a Donation” on the Zakroczym Vital Records project page.
 The direct link is:

 https://www.jri-poland.org/project-explorer/Zakroczym/vital–records–project–8398/